jreisinger/docs/data/notes/varia/books.md

 > Reading furnishes the mind only with materials of knowledge; it is thinking that makes what we read ours. -- John Locke

-Some of the technical books that are fundamental for me.
-Ordered from most recently read in each category.
+Some of the technical books that I liked.
+Rougly ordered by most recently read (at least partially) in each category.

 # Sysadmin